 Which insurance company an injured passenger should seek compensation from depends on how the accident happened and how much coverage there is.
 Generally, an injured passenger will seek damages from the insurance company that insured the vehicle the negligent driver operated.
 Sometimes it may be the insurance company for the car the passenger was in and other times it may be the insurance company for the car that struck the car the passenger occupied.

-Example 1: A client of ours was seriously injured in a car accident while she was a passenger.
-The accident happened in Framingham, Massachusetts when another vehicle rear-ended the car our client was sitting in as a passenger.
+A client of ours was seriously injured in a car accident while she was a passenger.
+The accident happened in Framingham, Massachusetts, when another vehicle rear-ended the car.
 In that case, we recovered financial compensation for our client from the insurance company that insured the other vehicle.

 As you can see from the above examples, when a passenger is injured in a crash, it depends on how the accident happened in order to determine which insurance company the claim will be filed with.